Bergrebell/CyberCoach/README.md

 If updating a user succeeds the facade user is returned otherwise false.

 #####delete
-Deleting a user pretty simple just call the method delete on a user facde object.
+Deleting a user is pretty simple just call the method delete on a user facde object.

 ```ruby
 user.delete